 During the summer of 2002, Nancy and Don Kohr visited several lighthouses in New Brunswick using information found on the website of the now-defunct New Brunswick Lighthouse Society.
 While traveling near Miramichi, the Kohrs met Terry and Ferne Kilbride, owners of what the lighthouse society’s website described as an imitation light.
 Certain that their lighthouse was authentic, the Kilbrides contacted Kelly Anne Loughery, president of the lighthouse society, to set the record straight.

 The Kilbrides only knew that their lighthouse formerly stood on an island in Miramichi Bay, but a little research soon revealed the structure’s true identity.
 Turns out that after the Grand Dune Flats Range Lights were decommissioned, the combination dwelling and front light was sold to Murray Anderson, who towed the lighthouse across the ice to its current location in Burnt Church in the 1950s.
 Anderson used the lighthouse as a summer cottage for several years before selling it to Ellen Kilbride in 1967.

 The lighthouse has seen some minor alterations since being used as a cottage.
 Ellen Kilbridge removed the verandah railing and enlarged a front window using storm windows acquired with the lighthouse.
 In the early 1990s, Ellen’s son Terry added a carport with a wing above it to one side of the lighthouse.
-The “rediscovered” Grand Dune Flats Lighthouse is the only one of its kind remaining in New Brunswick.
+The “rediscovered” Grand Dune Flats Lighthouse is the only one of its style remaining in New Brunswick.

 Keepers: Donald Andrew Ross (1916 – 1933), William A. Bowie (1933 – 1934), Ronald F. MacDonald (1934 – 1941), Lawrence Stephen Mahoney (1941 – 1956).